lavelle/blockr/README.md

 ## Usage

 Start by creating the file `~/blockr.json`.
 You can use the file in this repo as a starting point.
 It should contain a single `hosts` key containing the URLs of sites you would like to block.
+This file can use JSON5 syntax, including comments and trailing commas.

 ### Activate